 Brain Injury Due To Failure To Properly Treat

 The child suffered significant and permanent neurodevelopmental and physical issues as a result of the defendants’ delays and failures.
-The lawsuit alleges that the defendants failed to formulate an appropriate plan of care, among other breaches in the applicable standards of care.
+The lawsuit alleges that the defendants failed to properly diagnose preeclampsia and move toward delivery.
 The child suffered permanent neurological injuries and damages and will require significant medical care and treatment for the remainder of her life.

-The action is pending in the Circuit Court for Baltimore City, Maryland.
+The action is pending in the Court of Common Pleas for Hamilton County, Ohio.